Smone5/predict_manpower-/README.md

 # Predict Fabrication Shop Manpower

 A a few VBA scripts I created in a scheduling contract position to predict the manpower for welding fabrication shop in Florida.
+The data used for this analysis is not shared to protect the privacy of the company.

 ## Problem
 The initial problem was the welding fabrication shop I working at was using a lot of overtime to finish projects on the time.
 The company was wondering why so much overtime was being used to complete jobs.